Bobby Kotick: Media corrections and redactions

+Microsoft acquisition and retirement

+In January 2022, Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion, making it the largest video game company acquisition.
+The acquisition was completed in 2023.
+Following the completion of the acquisition, Kotick remained with Activision Blizzard to assist with the transition until he retired from the company on December 29, 2023.

 Board memberships

 Kotick is a non-executive director for The Coca-Cola Company and a board member at the Center for Early Education and the Los Angeles County Museum of Art.
 He previously served as a Yahoo! board member from March 2003 to August 2008.

 In 2019, Kotick's total compensation at Activision Blizzard fell to $30.1 million, down from his 2018 package of $31 million in salary, bonus, perks, stock and options.
 85% of his 2018 compensation came from stock and options.
 He was the 21st most highly compensated CEO in the United States that year.
 He also earned 319 times more than the average Activision Blizzard employee's salary of $97,000 in that year, putting him in 75th place among U.S. CEOs.
-He is working under a deal inked in November 2016 with Activision Blizzard under which he earns bonuses if Activision Blizzard meets certain financial targets related to mergers and acquisitions.
-The contract locks him in until 2021.
+He was working under a deal signed in November 2016 with Activision Blizzard under which he earned bonuses if Activision Blizzard meets certain financial targets related to mergers and acquisitions.
+The contract locked him in until 2021.

 In February 2019, the non-profit organization As You Sow ranked Kotick 45th in a list of the 100 most over-paid chief executive officers of the United States.
 A 180% increase in Activision Blizzard's share price since March 2016 triggered an incentive bonus in Kotick's 2016 contract.
-Kotick was expected to receive a bonus at $200 million, which has been reduced to a bonus package of $155 million following criticism.
+Kotick was expected to receive a bonus of $200 million, which was reduced to a bonus package of $155 million following criticism.